Consular Processing Lawyer

 A U.S. Consulate Schedules a Visa Interview and Processes Your Case

 After a visa has become available for you, or your petition has reached what’s referred to as a priority date, the U.S. consulate will schedule you for a visa interview and process your application to determine if you qualify for an immigrant visa.
+This stage is one of the final steps in the consular processing procedure.

 What is a Priority Date?